Citizenship

 Dual citizenship.
 If countries have signed a treaty on dual citizenship, they recognise the rights and responsibilities of a dual citizen in relation to each other.

-A man with dual citizenship of Spain and Argentina lived in Spain; therefore, he served in the Spanish army and paid taxes to the budget of this country.
+Suppose a man with dual citizenship of Spain and Argentina lived in Spain; therefore, he served in the Spanish army and paid taxes to the budget of this country.
 Having moved to Argentina, he begins to pay taxes there, but his military service no longer needs to be served.

-Second citizenship can be obtained in a country that has not signed an agreement on dual citizenship with the country of your first citizenship.
-In this case, both countries of citizenship consider such persons only their citizens, and the fulfilment of civic responsibilities in one country does not count in the other.
+With second citizenship, both countries of citizenship consider such persons only their citizens, and the fulfilment of civic responsibilities in one country does not count in the other.

 Differences between dual and second citizenship